asotolongo/mv_stats/README.md

 ```

-The "extension" can be used in a PostgreSQL installation where you can not install extra extension (such us RDS, etc), just must load the script `mv_stats--0.1.0.sql` in your database and enjoy it, to "remove the extension" in this case you can use the function `select _mv_drop_objects();`
+The "extension" can be used in a PostgreSQL installation where you can not install extra extension (such us RDS, etc), you just must load the script mv_stats--0.1.0.sql in your database and enjoy it, to “remove the extension" in this case you can use the function select _mv_drop_objects();

 IMPORTANT: If you find some bugs in the existing version, please contact to me.

 Anthony R. Sotolongo León

 asotolongo@ongres.com

 asotolongo@gmail.com